 Teaching assistants are appointed for a minimum of 10 hours per week and a maximum of 30 hours per week.
 TAs will be assigned to a clinical team or specific course(s) with an identified supervisor.
 A specific work schedule is developed in collaboration with the appropriate faculty supervisor.
 Training will be provided for each position.
 These positions may require travel to different sites.
 To view a full description of the graduate teaching assistantship, click here.

 Graduate research assistants are appointed for a minimum of 10 hours per week and a maximum of 30 hours per week.
 A specific work schedule is developed with the appropriate faculty supervisor.
-Research assistantships may include work with the Research Center staff or with an individual faculty member or research residency in a healthcare setting.
 To view a full description of the graduate research assistantship, click here.